I-League 2018-19: Chennai City come from behind to trump clueless East Bengal | Goal.com

 Akbar Nawas and Alejandro Menendez made one alteration to their starting lineups.
 Samad Ali Mallick replaced the suspended Lalramchullova at right-back and Pravitto Raju came into Chennai's midfield for Shem Marton.

-Chennai City's attempts to dominate the game in midfield was thwarted by a high-pressing East Bengal unit.
-The forward line of Jobby Justin, Toni Dovale, Jamie Colado and Landanmawia Ralte combined to deny Pravitto, Sriram and even ball-playing defender Roberto any time on the ball.
+Chennai City's attempts to dominate the game in midfield were initially thwarted by a high-pressing East Bengal unit.
+The forward line of Jobby Justin, Toni Dovale, Jamie Colado and Landanmawia Ralte combined to deny Pravitto, Sriram and even ball-playing defender Roberto time on the ball.

+The pressure applied by the visitors yielded them the opening goal in the ninth minute.
+Lalrindika Ralte delivered a corner to the far post where an unmarked Borja Gomez flicked the ball across the goal.
+Laldanmawia Ralte nodded the ball into make it 1-0.